MarkBind/markbind/docs/userGuide/siteConfiguration.md

 * **`title`**: The page `<title>` for the generated web page.
 Titles specified here take priority over titles specified in the [front matter](addingPages.html#front-matter) of individual pages.
 * **`layout`**: The [layout]({{ baseUrl }}/userGuide/advancedTopics.html#page-layout) to be used by the page.
 Default: `default`.
 * **`searchable`**: Specifies that the page(s) should be excluded from searching.
 Default: `yes`.
+* **`externalScripts`**: An array of external scripts to be referenced on the page.
+Scripts referenced will be run before the layout script.

 <span id="page-property-overriding">
 <box type="warning">